jbossdemocentral/brms-customer-evaluation-demo/README.md

 -----------------

 See the tagged releases for the following versions of the product:

+- v2.2 restructured by adding in a docs directory.

 - v2.1 is BRMS 5.3.1 deployable, JBDS 7, running on JBoss EAP 6.1.1.